any-docs/css/content/reference/properties/align-items/index.md

   - All flex items are aligned such that their [flex container baselines](https://drafts.csswg.org/css-flexbox-1/#flex-baselines) align.
 The item with the largest distance between its cross-start margin edge and its baseline is flushed with the cross-start edge of the line.

 - `stretch`
   - If the item's cross-size is `auto`, the used size is set to the length necessary to be as close to filling the container as possible, respecting the item's width and height limits.
-If the item is not auto-sized, this value falls back to `flex-start`, and to `self-start` or `self-end` if the container's {{cssxref("align-content")}} is `first baseline` (or `baseline`) or `last baseline`.
+If the item is not auto-sized, this value falls back to `flex-start`, and to `self-start` or `self-end` if the container's `align-content` is `first baseline` (or `baseline`) or `last baseline`.

 - `anchor-center`
   - In the case of [anchor-positioned](/guides/Anchor_positioning) elements, aligns the items to the center of the associated anchor element in the block direction.
 See [Centering on the anchor using `anchor-center`](/guides/Anchor_positioning/Using#centering_on_the_anchor_using_anchor-center).